Will smart glasses become the next smart speaker?

 Speaking of which, the total battery capacity of this smart glasses is 240mAh.
 With this detachable battery, the total battery capacity is 280mAh.

-For a comparison, the battery capacity of Rokid Glasses, which also uses binocular diffractive waveguide, is 210mAh, and the battery capacity of Thunderbird V3, another AI photo - taking glasses without display function, is 159mAh.
+For a set of comparison data, the battery capacity of Rokid Glasses, which also uses binocular diffractive waveguide, is 210mAh, and the battery capacity of TCL Thunderbird V3, another AI photo - taking glasses without a display function, is 159mAh.

 Based on our previous experience of using smart glasses:

-With such a battery capacity, if you wear it for daily use and try to avoid using power - hungry functions such as video shooting and navigation, it can last for about 5 - 6 hours.
-If you use the video shooting function continuously, it can only last for about 1 hour.
+With such a battery capacity, if you wear it daily and try to avoid using heavy - duty functions such as video shooting and navigation, it can last about 5 - 6 hours.
+If you use the video shooting function continuously, it can only last about 1 hour.

-So, if I want to use this pair of glasses as my main glasses, I will replace this detachable battery, which only accounts for 15% of the total capacity, when the battery level drops to about 30% - 50%, so that the battery can always be kept above 50% to support the normal use of core functions.
+So, if I want to use this pair of glasses as my main glasses, I will replace this detachable battery, which only accounts for 15% of the total capacity, when the battery level of the glasses drops by about 30% - 50%, so that the battery can always be kept above 50% to support the normal use of core functions.

 This battery - swapping solution will definitely be a good way out for short - video bloggers when using such devices.
 However, it remains to be seen whether ordinary consumers can accept frequent battery swapping.